Medically reviewed by Drugs.com. Last updated on July 2, 2020.

 Clinical trials of 5-HTP conducted in various conditions have resulted in limited evidence suggesting a place in therapy for anxiety, depression, and neurological conditions in which a serotonin deficiency is a contributory factor.
-5-HTP may also be an effective appetite suppressant, but further clinical trials are needed.
+5-HTP may also be an effective appetite suppressant and treatment for opioid withdrawal symptoms, but further clinical trials are needed.

 Recent clinical trials do not provide adequate dosing guidelines.
 Studies in depression have used 5-HTP 200 to 300 mg/day given in 3 to 4 divided doses to prevent possible nausea.

 The potential for serotonin syndrome exists with concomitant use of selective serotonin reuptake inhibitors (SSRIs) or monoamine oxidase inhibitors (MAOIs).